luana0713/luana0713/README.md

 - 💡 Passionate about tech, creativity, and front-end development
 - 🎨 Interested in interface design and how users interact with it
 - 📚 Currently learning: JavaScript, Python, Git, Github and UI/UX basics
 - 💜  Music and Anime keeps me coding
+- - 🌐  <a href="luana0713.github.io/Portifolio-basico/">My portifolio link </a>

 ---